vanvalenlab/intro-to-deepcell/data_annotation/README.md

 At the moment, DeepCell Label can load the following filetypes:
 * .npz - zipped numpy arrays
     * may contain just a raw image stack, or both raw and labeled image stacks
-    * we can package multiple image stacks into an .npz with [numpy's savz function](https://numpy.org/doc/stable/reference/generated/numpy.savez.html)
+    * we can package multiple image stacks into an .npz with [numpy's savez function](https://numpy.org/doc/stable/reference/generated/numpy.savez.html)
     * the raw and labeled image stacks must be named `X` and `y` respectively when creating the .npz
     * For example, the following Python code snippet creates dummy raw and labeled image stacks and saves them to a file
     ```